delegateas/XrmContext/memory-bank/activeContext.md

 ## Learnings and Project Insights
 - Filtering on AttributeOf is essential to avoid generating supporting attributes.
 - Mapping optionset values to anonymous objects is the most robust way to ensure Scriban compatibility for enums.
+- Using a single Verify-based snapshot test for all attribute types greatly reduces maintenance and makes it easy to track the effect of changes across the codegen pipeline.
 - Early investment in documentation (memory bank) streamlines future development and onboarding.
 - Strict adherence to separation of concerns facilitates maintainability and extensibility.
 - Refactoring to smaller methods and enforcing one class per file dramatically improves maintainability and code clarity.